Domestic Conveyancing PDA

 The Professional Development Award in Domestic Conveyancing delivers the essential skills and knowledge for practising conveyancing paralegals and is suitable for continuing professional development (CPD) or for anyone seeking to enter employment in this area.

-If you are working as a paralegal the PDA will enable you to gain a nationally recognised qualification which proves evidence of your practical, vocationally relevant skills and will allow you to register under the Registered Paralegal Scheme.
+If you are working as a paralegal, the PDA will enable you to gain a nationally recognised qualification which proves evidence of your practical, vocationally-relevant skills and will allow you to register under the Registered Paralegal Scheme.

 There are no specific entry qualifications, but you should be working in a legal environment or have at least one higher in English, Modern Studies, History or Economics.

-If you don’t meet our entry requirements, your previous experience and credentials may still qualify you for this course and you should arrange to discuss your eligibility with a member of staff
+If you don’t meet our entry requirements, your previous experience and credentials may still qualify you for this course and you should arrange to discuss your eligibility with a member of staff.

-The course will take 12 months to complete with a recommended 5 hours of study per week
+The course will take 12 months to complete, with a recommended 5 hours of study per week.

-Successful completion of the course may also be a stepping stone to further your legal career
+Successful completion of the course may also be a stepping-stone to further your legal career.

 You can use the above QR code to connect directly to the course details.

-We are delighted that you are thinking about studying at the University of the Highlands and Islands (UHI).
-UHI operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
+We are delighted that you are thinking about studying at the University of the Highlands and Islands.
+We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.